douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 ##### Examples of Imperative Languages

 -   **C**: One of the most widely used imperative programming languages, C is known for its efficiency and control.
-It\'s commonly used for system/software development and has influenced many other languages.
+It's commonly used for system/software development and has influenced many other languages.

 -   **Python**: Although Python supports multiple paradigms, it is often used in an imperative style, especially for small to medium-sized scripts and applications.